1UXDev/notebook/js/jsCreateElement.md

 ___________________
+## notes
-note: the append-method needs a DOM-Element, thats why you create it with js first and not simply say .append("<h1>...</h1>")
+* the append-method needs a DOM-Element, thats why you create it with js first and not simply say `.append("<h1>...</h1>")`
+* Cross-Site-Scripting: Sanitizing Inputs so Users cannot send scripts through the input fields
+* * SQL injection / Prompt Injection is similar